Ludi711/meta-market-showcase/README.md

 Heroes rise and fall all the time based on patches, pro play and community opinion, so it felt natural to turn that into a trading-style game.
 It was also a good excuse to build a live product with market mechanics, user data, SQL-backed tracking and a few engagement hooks to keep people coming back.

-## What This Shows

-* Building and launching a live MVP
-* Product thinking
-* SQL-backed data modelling
-* Trading-style logic
-* User engagement features
-* Portfolio and leaderboard tracking
-* Combining gaming, analytics and finance-style mechanics